asteris-llc/converge/README.md

 Within a module, you can have tasks.
 Shown here is a task with two stanzas:

-- `status` returns the actual state, and an error code indicating if it needs to be changed
+- `check` returns the actual state, and an error code indicating if it needs to be changed
 - `apply` is run to create the resource controlled by this task.
 You can omit this stanza if you want the command to be purely informational.